revbayes/RevGadgets/cran-comments.md

 Tested locally on OS X v.
 10.15.7, R v.
 4.1.0

+Tested on Windows, Ubuntu, and Fedora with devtools::check_rhub()

 ## R CMD check results
 There were no ERRORs or WARNINGs.